DHTMLX/gantt-docs/data/desktop/howtostart_salesforce.md

 ![](desktop/sf_data_type.png)

 Name it "Duration".
 It stores the JSON-serialized Task properties.
-Press the "Next" button until the "Save & New" button is not available.
+Press the "Next" button until the "Save & New" button is available.

 ![](desktop/sf_new_field.png)

-Press the "Next" button (accepting all default settings) until the "Save & New" button is not available.
+Press the "Next" button (accepting all default settings) until the "Save & New" button is available.

 - **Parent**